Australian rules football in Queensland: Colony of Queensland (Pre-Federation)

-State Football Team (Post-Federation)
+State Team (Post-Federation)

 Interstate Carnivals

 In early carnivals Queensland only made rare appearances.
 It broke its 20-game carnival losing streak in 1933 when it defeated the Australian Capital Territory.
 This was followed up by another win against the ACT in 1947 and 1950.
 Queensland achieved a breakthrough when it defeated New South Wales for the first time in the 1958 carnival.
 However, in the 1960s it was relegated to the "minor states" where it again accounted for New South Wales at the 1968 Minor States Carnival and both New South Wales and ACT at the 1974 Minor States Carnival taking its first Section 2 title.
 It was not to reappear in the national carnival until the 1979 Perth State of Origin Carnival when it once again accounted for the Australian Capital Territory and claimed the title.
 It made its last senior appearance at the 1993 State of Origin Championships as a combined Queensland-NT team defeat Tasmania and take out the Section Two title.
 With the AFL Commission taking over the game nationally it created a concept in which Queenslanders would compete under the banner of the AFL's The Allies along with players from New South Wales, Tasmania, Australian Capital Territory and Northern Territory and the AFL's focus on its national club competition effectively saw the end of Queensland players representing their state of origin.